sbrzt/climt/README.md

 ## Description

-LODOT is a simple CLI for producing text mining reports in a machine-actionable format.
+LODOT is a modular data engineering CLI tool for easily producing text mining reports in machine-actionable formats.

 ## Installation